sulfo/xml-sitemap-feed/readme.txt

 == Upgrade Notice ==

 = 4.1 =
 New: Split posts by year to improve generate speed and priority settings.
+Many new options.
+Ping search engines.

 == Changelog ==

 = 4.1 =
 * NEW: Ping Google and Bing on new publications
+* NEW: Set priority per post
 * NEW: Priority calculation options
 * NEW: Option to split posts by year or month for faster generation of each sitemap
 * Reduced queries to increase performance
 * Improved Lastmod and Changefreq calculations
 * Core class improvements
 * Dropped qTranslate support
+* Dropped PHP4 support
 * BUGFIX: removed several PHP notices

 = 4.0.1 =